space150/node-subdir-heroku-buildpack/readme.md

 1. Log into Heroku & create two Heroku Config Vars in your project:
     - `BUILDPACK_START` points to the directory in your repository that contains the `package.json` to run.
 This config allows Heroku to be configured to launch one of many projects in the repository.
 In our example above, this would get set to `admin` for the admin project, and `web` for the public project.
     - `BUILDPACK_KEEP` is a `;`-delimited list that includes all of the directories to retain.
 In our example case above, to configure the `public` site this would get set to `web;core`.
 On the `admin` site, this would get set to `admin;core`.
+    - `BUILDPACK_BUILD_COMMAND` is optional.
+It defaults to `npm install && npm run build`, but can be overridden if your project has a specific command that needs to execute.
+After the `BUILDPACK_BUILD_COMMAND` is run, your app should be able to `npm run start`.
 1. Set this buildpack as the first item in the buildpack chain.
 Paste in the Git URL `https://github.com/space150/node-subdir-heroku-buildpack.git`.
 We recommend appending a specific commit hash to this Git URL so that any future changes we make to the `main` branch do not impact your project.
 We fully reserve the right to make breaking changes at any time without any advance warning or notification.

 ## How it works